Therea petiveriana: Communication

 Like other cockroaches, T. petiveriana uses chemical pheromones to communicate with each other.
 When disturbed, they are said to raise their wings and evert lateral glands on the second and third abdominal segments.
 Their glandular secretions were found to contain volatile compounds N-3-methylbutylacetamide (MBA) and N-3-methylbutylpropanamide (MBP), making up nearly 60% of the volatile fraction.
 These chemicals appeared to induce alarm behaviour.

 Digestion

-Like termites, these cockroaches have symbiotic flagellates and bacteria in their gut that aid in digestion.
+Like termites, these cockroaches have symbiotic bacteria and flagellates in their gut that aid in digestion.

 As pets

-This species is popular as a pet in many parts of the world and is easy to keep.
+The conspicuously marked Therea cockroaches are popular as pets and easy to keep.
+The most commonly kept species has often been identified as T. petiveriana, but in 2009 it was instead suggested that the captive population actually belongs to a separate species, T. bernhardti, that differs primarily in the hindwings (which usually are hidden behind the tegmina), but also in small details of the tegmina pattern.